What LeBron passing Kareem means to NBA, greatest debate

 DIDN’T JAMES BREAK THE RECORD LAST YEAR?

 Official NBA records are based solely on regular season games.
 Playoff games are in their own category.
-That’s why the record, for almost 39 years now, has been Abdul-Jabbar with 38,387 points.
+That’s why the record, for almost 39 years now, was Abdul-Jabbar with 38,387 points.
 But when adding postseason games to that total, Abdul-Jabbar actually retired with 44,149 points.

 And that’s the figure James – again, when adding in his playoff points – eclipsed on Feb.
 12, 2022, in a Lakers loss against the Golden State Warriors.
 So while that is ”a” record, it’s not ”the” record.